jakubraj/for_test/README.md

 # for_test
-my private repository for test and learning purposes
+my private repository for test and learning purposes.

+How to pull and push to GitHub